Djamy/ansible-devbox/README.md

 $ vim ansible-devbox/ansible/playbook.yml
 ```

-You can edit the VagrantFile as you need and to specify your shared folder(s=
+You can edit the VagrantFile as you need and to specify your shared folder(s)

 ```bash
 $ vim VagrantFile
 ```
+Add this line to your host file
+    11.11.11.11 dev.local

 ### Nginx configuration